AlfanDutaPamungkas/Govel/README.md

     ```bash
     go mod download
     ```
-4. Set up your environment variables:
+4. Set up your backend environment variables:

     Create a `.env` file in the project root and specify the following variables:
     ```env
     DB_ADDR=